MicrosoftDocs/power-platform/power-virtual-agents/teams/configure-sso-teams.md

 2. [Update your Azure AD app registration.](#update-your-azure-ad-app-registration)
 3. [Update the Azure AD authentication created in the Power Virtual Agents web app.](#update-the-azure-ad-authentication-created-in-the-power-virtual-agents-web-app)

-This topic describes how to perform these 3 steps.
+This topic describes how to do these three steps.
 After you've finished these steps, you should:

 1. [Publish your changes in the Power Virtual Agents web app](publication-add-bot-to-microsoft-teams-teams.md).
 1. Test that SSO is working as expected in all the channels your bot is available.

 ## Create your Azure AD app

-Follow the instructions for [Single sign-on (SSO) support for tabs](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/auth-aad-sso) to create your Azure AD app.
+Follow the instructions for [Single sign-on (SSO) support for tabs](/microsoftteams/platform/tabs/how-to/authentication/auth-aad-sso) to create your Azure AD app.

 ## Update your Azure AD app registration

-You will need to update your Azure AD app registration by doing the following:
+You will need to update your Azure AD app registration by doing the following tasks:

 1. Add your Teams app ID to your Azure AD app registration to link the two together.
 2. Grant admin consent for your app registration so users don't have to consent every time.